LimePoint/opschain/docs/getting_started/README.md

 #### Git commits

 Note the `--new-commits-only=false` parameter used in the rule creation commands above.
 This instructs OpsChain to always create a change on the cron schedule.
 If `--new-commits-only=true` were used instead, OpsChain would continue to follow the specified cron schedule, but would only create a change if new commits were present in the project Git repository.
 With this feature, OpsChain can be used to automatically promote code changes on a schedule that suits your team.
 For example, you could configure a rule to automatically promote new commits in `master` to a test environment.
 Have your developers work in feature branches and their merge to `master` will also promote the code to test - at a time that suits your team, or straight away.
 See the [automated change rules guide](../reference/concepts/automated_changes.md) for more details.

+### Output formats

+The majority of OpsChain CLI commands accept an optional `--output` argument, allowing you to alter the format of the command's output.
+By outputting machine readable formats such as JSON or YAML, the CLI can be incorporated into automated pipelines as required.
+See the [OpsChain CLI reference](../reference/cli.md#opschain-cli-configuration-settings) for more information on how to configure the default output format(s) for the CLI.

 ## What to do next